kri77/github-pages/_posts/2025-07-03-From-Prompt-To-Pins.md

 - A system prompt instructing GPT to only return JSON if a hardware action is intended
 - A local CLI bridge script that sent natural language to GPT, then conditionally invoked the MCP API
-- Logic to handle both general conversational replies and actionable intent detection
+- Mixed-mode logic to handle both general chat replies and intent detection

 ---